soumya-thoutam/soumya-thoutam/README.md

 ## 📚 Projects

-Explore the projects I’ve worked on, where I apply my technical skills to solve interesting problems and uncover deeper insights from data.
+Projects I’ve worked on, where I apply my technical skills to solve interesting problems and uncover deeper insights from data.

 ## 🛠️ Tools & Technologies